aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 (2) it should be readable to the average English speaker (if based on English), who should be able to correctly guess the meaning of a full (well, at least a reasonably small) program written in it; not just an individual statement here and there, the full document. // inform7, pegasus

-(3) it should allow for the moderate use of implicit references ("the red cat", "the yellow dog", "the last number"...) but not to the point of introducing anaphoric ambiguities; after all, we tend to naturally disambiguate (paraphrase sentences) when communicating with other human beings who didn't properly understand what we said; it is fair to expect a computer to need more help than the average human at resolving implicit references. // pegasus, SN
+(3) it should allow for the moderate use of implicit references ("the red cat", "the yellow dog", "the last number"...) but not to the point of introducing anaphoric ambiguities; after all, we tend to naturally disambiguate (we paraphrase sentences) to make ourselves clear to other human beings who didn't "get us" the first time; it is fair to expect a formal register (it's a program specification after all) to require less of these implicit references, than casual talk between friends. // pegasus, SN

-(4) there should be a system of "defeasible" (revisable), "gradated" (on a general/specific continuum) rules, the application of which should be managed automatically by the system, based on the specificity required in each usage; it would also be very nice to have context-sensitive resolution of pronouns (and maybe all implicit references) based on the surrounding context of the sentence they are used in.
+(4) there should be a system of "defeasible" (revisable), "gradated" (on a general to specific continuum) rules, the application of which should be managed automatically by the system, based on the specificity required in each usage; it would also be very nice to have context-sensitive resolution of pronouns (and maybe all implicit references) based on the surrounding context of the sentence they are used in.
 Circumstances may futher restrict or generalize the applicability of a rule to a certain situation or state of affairs. // inform7, SN

-(5) errors should be reported in clear, "natural" terms.
+(5) errors and warnings should be reported in clear, "natural" terms.
 They should report the proximate cause of the problem.
 No reference to underlying implementation-code shall be made, but rather to the applicability of user-defined rules and circumstances to the concrete situations that come up.
-The user should be told things like: "You haven't explained what it means to 'ride' in a car, 'riding' just applies to horses", or: "What do you mean when you say that a cat is 'red'?". // inform 7
+The user should be told things like: "You haven't explained what it means to 'ride' in a car, 'riding' just applies to: horses, bicycles", or: "The 'man' cannot 'ride' in the 'car' yet, because he doesn't have the 'keys'". // inform 7

 (6) the declarative approach is to be preferred over the imperative.
 A user should describe the problem rather than the solution, whenever possible; but compromises need to be made in many cases, and some procedural features may end up being necessary, after all.